TeamRizu/outfox-wiki/content/dev/mode-support/bms-pms-support.md

 ``BME`` is an Extension of ``BMS`` and offers newer features that were not offered in raw simulators of BM98.
 The other system we support is ``BML`` files, which ``PMS`` incorporated by default in 2002. ``BML`` adds ``Long Note`` (known as _holds_ in StepMania), which again extends the ``BMS`` specification.
 We will support both ``BME`` and ``BML`` fully in an upcoming release and update these documents in the future.

+**Again, if you feel any particular command or object should be included, do let us know.
+There are quite a few bits of the specification that just simply have not been considered or added at this time, I'm documenting what we _do_ have, and you are more than welcome to give suggestions for future additions. - Squirrel**

 ---
 ## Basic Format
 ---
 The ``BMS`` file format describes how notes are arranged and how the game is meant to behave if/when a player takes a specific action.
 It is usually a simple plain text file with the command lines starting with the ``#`` character.

 The file consists of a _HEADER FIELD_ section and a _MAIN DATA FIELD_ section.
 We will be going through in detail on the most commonly used commands and channels so you have the information here.
 A lot of the available commands ever offered to BMS/PMS over the years have faded into deprecation/not being used, but the ones we have seen in actual files include what we will be supporting.

 If you find a file that is not showing up in _OutFox_ you may need to switch the encoding options of the chart, or just wait until the new string system is added in the future.